On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

-In 1988 A.P.Veselov proved that every billiard bounded by confocal quadrics in any dimension has a complete systems of first integrals in involution that are quadratic in $P$ \cite[proposition 4]{veselov}.
+In 1988 A.P.Veselov proved that every billiard bounded by confocal quadrics in any dimension has a complete system of first integrals in involution that are quadratic in $P$ \cite[proposition 4]{veselov}.
 In 1990 he studied a billiard in a non-Euclidean ellipsoid: in the sphere and in the Lobachevsky (i.e., hyperbolic) space of any dimension $n$.
 He proved its complete integrability and provided an explicit complete list of first integrals \cite[the corollary on p.
 95]{veselov2}.
 In the same paper he proved that all the sides of a billiard trajectory are tangent to the same $n-1$ quadrics confocal to the boundary of the ellipsoid and the billiard dynamics corresponds to a shift of the Jacobi variety corresponding to an appropriate hyperelliptic curve \cite[theorems 3, 2 on p.
 99]{veselov2}.
-The Algebraic Birkhoff Conjecture was studied by S.V.Bolotin, who proved in 1990 that in its conditions the billiard boundary lies in an algebraic curve \cite{bolotin}.
-In the same paper and in \cite[section 4]{bolotin2} he proved the conjecture under the assumption that at leat one irreducible component of the ambient complex algebraic curve is non-linear and nonsingular.
-In 1992 he proved integrability of countably confocal billiards with piecewise smooth boundaries in two- and higher-dimensional spaces of constant curvature with integrals of degrees two or four in \cite{bolotin2}.
-Recently M.Bialy and A.E.Mironov proved the Algebraic Birkhoff Conjecture in the case of integrals of degree four \cite{bm3}.
-A version of the conjecture for {\it non-constant continuous families} of billiards sharing the same polynomial integral was studied in \cite{abdr}.
-Dynamics in countably confocal billiards with piecewise smooth boundaries in two and higher dimensions was studied in \cite{drag}.
-For further results on the Algebraic Birkhoff Conjecture see the above-mentioned papers \cite{bm, bm2, bm3} by M.Bialy and A.E.Mironov and references therein.
+The Polynomial Birkhoff Conjecture together with its generalization to surfaces of constant curvature was stated and studied by S.V.Bolotin, who proved in 1990 that in its conditions the billiard boundary lies in an algebraic curve \cite{bolotin}.
+In the same paper and in \cite[section 4]{bolotin2} he proved the conjecture under the assumption that at least one irreducible component of the corresponding complex projective planar algebraic curve is non-linear and nonsingular (in the non-Euclidean case it is also required that in addition, at least one intersection point of the latter component with the absolute be transversal).
+In \cite{bolotin2} Bolotin proved integrability of countably confocal billiards with piecewise smooth boundaries with integrals of degrees two or four and a similar statement in higher-dimensional spaces of constant curvature.
+M.Bialy and A.E.Mironov proved the planar Polynomial Birkhoff Conjecture in the case of integrals of degree four \cite{bm3}.
+A version of the planar Polynomial Birkhoff Conjecture for {\it families} of billiards sharing the same polynomial integral (with boundaries depending continuously on one parameter) was solved in \cite{abdr}: in loc. cit. it is sufficient to require that the union of the boundaries do not lie in an algebraic curve in $\rr^2$, see \cite[end of p.30]{abdr}.
+Dynamics in countably confocal billiards with piecewise smooth boundaries in two and higher dimensions was studied in \cite{drag, dr2, dr3, dr4, dr5}.
+Dynamics in the so-called pseudo-integrable billiards (more precisely, confocal billiards with non-convex angles) was studied in \cite{dr2, dr3, dr4, dr5}.
+For further results on the Polynomial Birkhoff Conjecture and its version for magnetic billiards see the above-mentioned papers \cite{bm, bm2, bm3} by M.Bialy and A.E.Mironov, \cite{bm4, bm5} and references therein.